 Memorable Manitobans: Arthur William Moody (1868-1946)

 On 15 August 1899, he married Elizabeth Jane Holland of Cornwall, England.
-They had three children: Mary Grace Holland Moody (b 1900, Mrs. Norman Young), Marion Elspeth Moody (b 1901, wife of future Canadian prime minister Lester B. Pearson), and H. H. G. Moody.
-He was a member of the Manitoba Club, St. Charles Country Club, and the AF & AM, and a founding member of Broadway Methodist Church.
+They had three children: Mary Grace Holland Moody, Maryon Elspeth Moody (1901-1989, wife of future Canadian prime minister Lester B. Pearson), and Herbert Henry Gatenby Moody.
+He was a member of the Manitoba Club, St. Charles Country Club, and AF & AM, and a founding member of Broadway Methodist Church.

 Marriage registration, Manitoba Vital Statistics.